 Hi, I’m Tasha Eichenseher, and I’m grateful to be at the Somatic Wilderness Therapy Institute to hold space for clients as they move through anxiety, depression, anger, pain, distraction, trauma, transition, and grief.

 The foundation of my practice is based on the premise that humans are inherently whole and want to move toward connection, health, and wellbeing.

-The therapeutic relationship itself—being in close and conscious relationship with another—is healing, creating space for you to explore new ways of interacting and being.
+The therapeutic relationship itself—being in close and conscious relationship with another—is healing, creating space for experiencing secure attachment and exploring new ways of interacting and being.

 Prior to being a counselor, I had a 20-year career as a journalist and communications professional, which means I have been practicing deep listening and reflecting back people’s words, thoughts, feelings, and stories for two decades.

 I have also taught yoga and meditation, am pursuing a yoga therapy certification, and am a former editor of Yoga Journal magazine.

 I would be honored to help you find what makes you feel grounded and connected to yourself and others.
-Seeking a therapist (or guide) is a self-compassionate and courageous choice, and I am here to support you along your journey.
+Seeking a therapist (or coach) is a self-compassionate and courageous choice, and I’m here to support you along your journey.

 - MA, Mindfulness-Based Transpersonal Counseling, Naropa University

 - MEM, Environmental Science and Policy, Yale University

 - BA, Journalism, University of Oregon